-One point that should definitely be remembered is that keyword stuffing will get you penalised in Google.
+One point that should definitely be remembered is that keyword stuffing will get you penalized in Google.
 If your keyword density is higher than 5.5% then you will need to go through your article and reduce your keyword count to achieve a lower ratio.

 Linking your content

-Adding links in your content can be very advantageous.
+Adding links to your content can be very advantageous.
 If you have already written on a related subject in the past, then including a link to it within your new post is a great way to help your readers find your existing content and helps them stay on your website for longer.
-If you refer to any businesses, or other external sites in your post it can also be a good idea to link to them, as this is a good way to demonstrate that you value other websites, and that your own content is reliable.
+If you refer to any businesses or other external sites in your post it can also be a good idea to link to them, as this is a good way to demonstrate that you value other websites and that your own content is reliable.
 When you add these links it is important that you anchor the links using appropriate keywords that directly relate to the content to which you are linking.

 [bctt tweet=”How to create #content that #Google and your audience loves!” username=”lilachbullock”]

-Are you solving your readers problems?
+Are you solving your readers’ problems?

 The most useful content will always attract the greatest number of views, and the highest number of shares on social media.
 If you write content that answers the questions your reader has, then you should find that your keywords flow naturally throughout the content you are writing.
-If you find that you are struggling to fit them in, then this may be a sign that you are either targeting the wrong keywords, or that your content is not focused on the right questions.
+If you find that you are struggling to fit them in, then this may be a sign that you are either targeting the wrong keywords or that your content is not focused on the right questions.

 Remember the value of subheadings